yasserqureshi1/Chatbot-for-COVID19/README.md

 ## Our Solution: ##
 Create a robot that can perform daily tasks that include:
-- Sanitize infected areas using UV light
+- Sanitizing infected areas using UV light
 - Automated patient monitoring
 - Distribute hand sanitizer/masks